Kanishka Narayan

-Kanishka Narayan (born November 1989) is a British politician who has been Member of Parliament (MP) for the Vale of Glamorgan since 2024.
-A member of the Labour Party, he gained the seat from Conservative Alun Cairns.
-He has served as a Parliamentary Under-Secretary of State for AI and Online Safety since 2025.
+Kanishka Narayan (born November 1989) is a British politician who has served as Minister for Artificial Intelligence since July 2026.
+He previously served as Parliamentary Under-Secretary of State for AI and Online Safety from 2025 to 2026.
+A member of the Labour Party, he has been the Member of Parliament (MP) for the Vale of Glamorgan since 2024.

 Early life and education

-Narayan was born in Bihar, India.
-His family moved to Cardiff when he was 12 years old and he grew up in the city sleeping on the floor of his one-bedroom home off City Road.
-He spent one year at Cathays High School, but then went to Eton College in Berkshire with the help of a scholarship.
-He studied PPE at Balliol College, Oxford alongside Yuan Yang before gaining an MBA from Stanford University in the USA.
+Narayan was born in Muzaffarpur, Bihar, India, in November 1989.
+His family moved to Cardiff when he was 12 years old, and he grew up in the city, sleeping on the floor of his family's one-bedroom home off City Road.
+He spent one year at Cathays High School before attending Eton College in Berkshire after winning a full scholarship.
+He studied PPE at Balliol College, Oxford, before gaining a Master of Business Administration degree from Stanford University.
+He is the only Labour MP elected since 2005 to have attended Eton and the first Labour Cabinet minister to be an Old Etonian since 1968.

-Narayan says he joined the Labour Party when he was 18.
+He has said that he joined the Labour Party when he was 18.

-Career
+Early career

-Narayan was a civil servant in the Cabinet Office under David Cameron and also at the Environment Department under Liz Truss.
-He has also worked in the private sector giving financial advice to businesses.
+Narayan was a civil servant in the Cabinet Office under David Cameron and later worked at the Environment Department under Liz Truss.
+He also worked as an investment banker at Lazard, advising corporate and technology clients on mergers and acquisitions and capital markets.

-Narayan has also volunteered with Citizens Advice and The Trussell Trust.
+He has also volunteered with Citizens Advice and The Trussell Trust.

-Political career
+Parliamentary career

-In 2023 Narayan moved from Cardiff to live on the Waterfront in Barry, in the Vale of Glamorgan, a couple of weeks after being selected as the Labour candidate for the Vale of Glamorgan constituency.
+In 2023, Narayan moved from Cardiff to the Waterfront in Barry, in the Vale of Glamorgan, a couple of weeks after being selected as the Labour candidate for the Vale of Glamorgan constituency.

-Narayan gained the Vale of Glamorgan seat in the July 2024 general election, becoming Wales' first ethnic minority MP.
-The BBC described it as "one of the most significant developments since Lady Megan Lloyd George became the first woman MP from Wales, back in 1929".
+He won the Vale of Glamorgan seat in the July 2024 general election, becoming Wales' first ethnic-minority MP.
+The BBC described his election as "one of the most significant developments since Lady Megan Lloyd George became the first woman MP from Wales, back in 1929".

-After the election he was appointed as parliamentary private secretary to Steve Reed, the Secretary of State for Environment, Food and Rural Affairs.
-On 7 September 2025 he was appointed as Parliamentary Under-Secretary of State for AI and Online Safety a junior ministerial role in the Department for Science, Innovation and Technology.
+After the election, he was appointed parliamentary private secretary to Steve Reed, the Secretary of State for Environment, Food and Rural Affairs.
+On 7 September 2025, he was appointed Parliamentary Under-Secretary of State for AI and Online Safety, a junior ministerial role in the Department for Science, Innovation and Technology.

+On 20 July 2026, Prime Minister Andy Burnham promoted him to become the first UK Minister for Artificial Intelligence, a Cabinet-attending role jointly based in the newly formed Department for Business, Innovation, Science and Trade and the Cabinet Office.

+Honours

+On 21 July 2026, he was sworn in as a member of the Privy Council, entitling him to use the honorific style "The Right Honourable" for life.